Updated August 2020

 - Show Zoom windows during screen share (On): By default, Zoom windows and toolbars are not included in screen sharing.
 For example, if you share your desktop and it contains a PowerPoint presentation and the Zoom chat and the participants window, only the PowerPoint will broadcast in the Zoom meeting or webinar.
 If you are using the Zoom Client for Meetings desktop application, you can show your Zoom windows and toolbars while sharing your screen.

 - Screen Sharing (On): You can decide based on your class whether you or everyone can share and who can share while someone else is sharing.
 If you allow everyone to share, you may want to limit "sharing when someone else is sharing" to the host only.

-- Annotation (Off): This prevents students from annotating over anything that is being shared.
+- Annotation (Off unless necessary): This prevents students from annotating over anything that is being shared.

 - Nonverbal Feedback (On): This allows students to indicate whether they'd like the session to move faster or slower, answer Yes or No, etc.

 - Meeting Reactions (On): This allows quick emoji feedback during meetings.
 Can be used for informal polling.